autowaysnet/auto-now-api-doc/docs/fr.md

 ## API References :

+You can visit this link to see all API references and the must possible values: https://app.auto-ways.net/api/fr/references

 The request was successful.
 The response body contains the following properties:

 - **`error`** (Boolean): Specifies whether the request resulted in an error.
 If false, the request was successful and the data property contains the relevant data.
 If true, the error property contains a description of the error.